-A database will often be used by a lot of different people the person designing it will not always be one of those users.
+A database will often be used by a lot of different people and the person designing it will not always be one of those users.
 For that reason, it is important to ensure that the database is designed to be easy to use.
 A table's fields each have several properties that can be changed to make the table easier to use.
-The properties available for each field vary depending on data type.
-The following table provides summary of the purpose of each field property.
+The properties available for each field will vary depending on data type.